Ignition Interlock Systems

 What are Ignition Interlock Systems?

-An ignition interlock system is a small electrical device similar in size to a cell phone.
+An ignition interlock system is a small electrical device similar in size to a mobile phone.
 It is designed to measure the breath alcohol of the driver.
 If the interlock device detects breath alcohol that is higher than the set limit, the vehicle will not start.
 If the driver’s breath alcohol is below the limit, the vehicle will operate normally During the course of driving, periodic tests will be required of the driver to insure they remain under the limit.
 This random test prevents a driver from using another person’s breath to start the car, or getting drunk after the car has been started.

 A suspended or revoked driver’s license can be very disruptive to a person’s life and livelihood.
 Ignition interlock systems allow drivers to live their normal lives, and not disrupt the lives of their friends and family.